Wetlet Township

 It is located on the plains between the Mu River and the Irrawaddy.
 Its administrative seat is the town of Wetlet.

-Hanlin City, one of the ancient cities of Pyu Period, located near Hanlin Village.
+Hanlin City, one of the ancient cities of Pyu Period, is located near Hanlin Village.
 The City was ruined because of fire.
 It was founded in the 1st century AD and it was the largest and most important city until around the 7th or 8th century when it was superseded by Sri Kestra.
-It becomes one of the Myanmar first sites inscribed in World Heritage Sites in June 2014.
+It was one of Myanmar's first sites inscribed in World Heritage Sites in June 2014.
 Beikthano and Sri Ksetra were other 2 sites inscribed together at the same time.

 Bounds

 Wetlet Township is bounded on the east by the Irrawaddy River, across from which are Singu Township and Madaya Township of Mandalay District in Mandalay Division.
 To the north of Wetlet Township is Shwebo Township, to the south is Sagaing Township, and to the west is Ayadaw Township.